 But what David offered to use when he faced goliath was a skill that was honed while being an unknown shepherd boy.

-For us: May we find confidence and courage to surrender our talents to God to use the way HE sees fit rather than thinking this is what I am known to be good at and that is all I will offer.
+For us: May we find confidence and courage to surrender our talents to God to use them the way HE sees fit rather than thinking this is what I am known to be good at and that is all I will offer.

 - Focus on God’s glory